mzgaljic/pocket-id-dashboard/README.md

    SESSION_SECRET=your_secure_session_secret
    ```
    The session secret can be any string.
 To generate a strong session secret, consider running `npm run generate-secret`.
 The script is here: [/server/scripts/generate-secret.js](https://github.com/mzgaljic/pocket-id-dashboard/blob/main/server/scripts/generate-secret.js).
+   <br/><br/>
+   There are many other useful variables, for example `ADMIN_GROUP_NAME` defines the Pocket ID user group
+   to use for determining which dashboard users are admins (can manage access requests, clear server cache).

 ### Run with Docker Compose